ERC-7984 Confidential Token Invariants

 The main difference from ERC-20: because the contract cannot branch on encrypted values, transfers with insufficient balance silently transfer zero instead of reverting.
 FHE.select picks the result without revealing which path was taken.
 Arithmetic wraps at 264 (not 2256), and FHESafeMath.tryIncrease / tryDecrease detect overflow and underflow without revealing whether they occurred.

 We also proved that a transfer never reverts based on balance sufficiency.
-The only reverts come from plaintext checks (zero address, uninitialized balance).
+The only reverts come from plaintext checks such as zero-address guards, operator authorization, and public ciphertext ACL checks.
 An on-chain observer cannot learn whether the sender had enough tokens by watching whether the transaction succeeded.

 View OpenZeppelin implementation